Gahanna-Jefferson Public Schools: History

 Circa 2007 the district began holding Chinese classes, with 40 students enrolled in them altogether.
 By 2011 this number was up to 350, and the district was attempting to secure grants from the U.S. federal government and the central government of China, with each being $1,000,000 and $30,000, respectively.
 By January 2011 the Hanban agreed to give a $30,000 grant.
 The U.S. Department of Education had granted $762,000, to be used in a five-year period, as part of the Foreign Language Assistance Program (FLAP).
 By November 2012 it had ended all FLAP funding, and hence the district lost what remained of its grant.

 On August 1, 2016, Steve Barrett became the superintendent of the district.

 Politics

 The Gahanna-Jefferson Public School District is run by the Gahanna-Jefferson Public School board, headed by President Beryl Piccolantonio as of September 8, 2021.

-In October 2020, Gahanna-Jefferson Education Association, the teacher's union in the school district, voted to go on strike in wake of a contract dispute with the school board.
+In October 2020, Gahanna-Jefferson Education Association, the teachers' union in the school district, voted to go on strike in wake of a contract dispute with the school board.
 The strike, which gained support of teachers, students, and community members, lasted from 13 October 2020 through 16 October 2020.